Pride (2014 film): Plot

-Upon watching the news about the Welsh miners' strike of 1984, gay activist Mark Ashton realises that the police have stopped harassing the gay community because they're harassing the miners instead.
+Upon watching the news about the Welsh miners' strike of 1984, gay activist Mark Ashton realises that the police have stopped harassing the gay community because they are harassing the miners instead.
 He spontaneously arranges a bucket collection for the miners during the Gay Pride Parade in London.
-Encouraged by the success, he founds "Lesbians and Gays Support the Miners".
-Among its first members are 20-year-old closeted student Joe Cooper and an older gay couple, Jonathan Blake and Gethin, whose bookshop, Gay's the Word, is used as headquarters.
+Encouraged by the success, he founds "Lesbians and Gays Support the Miners" (LGSM).
+Among its first members are 20-year-old closeted student Joe Cooper and an older gay couple, Jonathan Blake and Gethin Roberts, whose bookshop, Gay's the Word, is used as the group's headquarters.

 LGSM faces homophobia from the mining community and anger from gay people who have been mistreated by miners in the past.
-Frustrated by the lack of response, the activists instead decide to take their donations directly to a small mining village named Onllwyn in Wales.
+Frustrated by the lack of response, the activists instead decide to take their donations directly to the small mining village of Onllwyn in Wales.
 Dai Donovan, spokesperson for the miners in Onllwyn, comes to London to meet their new allies.
-Though he is startled to find out that "L" and "G" stand for "Lesbian and Gay", he expresses his gratitude in a short, eloquent speech at a gay bar, and the cause takes off.
+Though he is startled to learn that "L" and "G" stand for "Lesbian and Gay", he expresses his gratitude in a short, eloquent speech at a gay bar, and the cause takes off.

 In Onllwyn, the Women's Support group, led by Hefina Headon and Maureen Barry, debate whether to invite LGSM to the village as a thank you; Hefina, and her supporters, favour gratitude from all camps, whilst Maureen's supporters consider the gays abhorrent.
 First-time volunteer Siân James speaks up fiercely in favour of inviting LGSM and is asked to join the committee.

 When LGSM arrives in Onllwyn, they are met with a frosty reception and Maureen leads a walkout after Mark's speech to the village.
-However, the next day Jonathan shares with Siân his knowledge of harassment laws and abuse of police power; the fiery Siân marches down to the police station to demand the release of illegally detained miners.
+However, the next day, Jonathan shares with Siân his knowledge of harassment laws and abuse of police power; the fiery Siân marches down to the police station to demand the release of illegally detained miners.

 Many grateful miners acknowledge LGSM's role in their release, relations begin to thaw and the two communities quickly become close.
 Finding herself on the outside, Maureen contacts a tabloid about the situation in Onllwyn.
-The resulting story humiliates The National Union of Miners, who call a vote on whether to accept LGSM's support.
+The resulting story humiliates the National Union of Mineworkers, who call a vote on whether to accept LGSM's support.